carmon/textarea-ui/README.md

 - Graphic layers: textareas that function as only graphic ui
 - Input layer: textarea that controls user input and browser focus

+### Normal mode
+User can move freely with WASD or arrows, ENTER or SPACEBAR to trigger buttons actions.

+### Forced mode
+When UI is forced, user can only move through buttons highlighted position or hotkey, you can use ENTER or SPACEBAR or keyboard hotkeys to trigger actions, arrow left and right or TAB to move.

 ## What's done?
 - POC in reactjs
 - Cross-browser sizing (at zoom 100%)
 - [Vercel deployment](https://textarea-ui-git-master.carmon.vercel.app/) (could be down)
+- Added TS, prettier and eslint

 ## Basic Types so far
 - Texts